muxcmux/umpire/README.md

 ## Usage

 Umpire consists of a base policy class that you need to extend and a helper that you can use in your app.
-Because it's doesn't depend on rails, you need to include the Umpire helper in you `ApplicationHelper` and your `ApplicationController` or whatever other class you might need to use it in:
+Because it's doesn't depend on rails, you need to include the Umpire helper in your `ApplicationHelper` and your `ApplicationController` or whatever other class you might need to use it in:

     include Umpire::AuthHelper